Newly Diagnosed Type 2 Diabetes Group Consultations

 Third, the clinic team makes a record that you have consented and note this in your computer record.

 Clinic teams get training and support in preserving confidentiality and safe information sharing.
+The video platforms being used to host video group clinics also meet NHS cyber security quality requirements.

 If a prescription has been agreed this will be sent electronically by the clinician after the clinic, they may also send you some resources if these have been discussed during the clinic.
 If you have any private concerns or the clinician feels you needs some further one to one time or follow up, then you can be booked in for a follow-up one to one appointment as usual.
+We expect you will have a positive experience and you can book into further VGCs when needed.

 Any other questions?